Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 }
 ```

-Then, the agent can be run with ```npm run contrast```.
-This npm script can be changed to include other runtime configurations, such as an alternate configuration file location.
-For more information, see [Node Agent Configuration](installation-node.html#node-config).
+You can then run the agent with `npm run contrast`.
+You can change this `npm` script to include other runtime configurations, such as an alternate configuration file location.
+For more information, see [Node Agent Configuration](installation-nodeconfig.html).